OrdinaryMagician/ibuki_m/README.md

 ### Glow Visor *[Lite-Amp]*

-*"Pretty sure this is the same model Ellen-san used."*
+*"Pretty sure this is the same model Ellen-san uses."*

 Cheap and easy night vision goggles.
 Can be toggled if you wanna save that battery.